photonsurge/cromwelTest/README.md

 yarn dev

-once both are running browse to http://localhost:3000
+#Once both are running browse to http://localhost:3000

-this will run the UI and API and alow testing.
+#This will run the UI and API and alow testing.
 However for production this should not be used.

-Both the UI and API have unit tests these can be called from each directory by running (note must already of ran 'yarn install')
+#Both the UI and API have unit tests these can be called from each directory by running (note must already of ran 'yarn install')

 yarn test